Changissnz/nu_merchant_principal/README.md

 with it as well as verification.
 The open framework becomes subject to the ever-vigilant scrutiny of judges, specialized or not, in their inspection of its correctness and consistency.
-With passing marks on verification tests, confidence flourishes for the framework's validity, now open.
+With passing marks on verification tests, more transparent than proprietary's self-verifying skew in nature, confidence flourishes for the framework's validity, now open.

 In zero-sum contexts, the bulk of vulnerabilities is transferred over to the open framework's usage.
 Some elaboration on